modelica/Encryption-and-Licensing/src/README.md

 - Start a MSVC compilation shell for the target platform (32 or 64-bit).

-- Add CMake, Perl and NAMS binary directories to PATH.
+- Add CMake, Perl and Nasm binary directories to PATH.

 - Create a build directory and cd to it.